Are you concerned that your child has trouble paying attention to you when you’re talking?

 What Are The Symptoms Of ADHD?

-A child with ADHD may have trouble concentrating or appear not to pay attention.
+A child with combined ADHD may have trouble concentrating or appear not to pay attention.

 Their mind may wander and they might start thinking about other things that aren’t what they should be focusing on.

-A child with ADHD might also have trouble retaining new information and appear restless, fidgety, or hyperactive.
+A child with ADHD might also have trouble with memory

-They may be impatient and unwilling to wait their turn when playing a game, for example.
+Impatience and unwillingness to wait their turn when playing a game may also occur.

 On the other hand, they may outperform others on other tasks.